karschsp/band-names/BAND-NAMES.md

 * The Last Ditch Efforts
 * The Last Minutes
 * The Last Straws
+* The Late Reactors
 * The Lazy Eyes
 * The Librarians
+* The Lifeless Chats
 * The Loaded Bases
 * The Long Overdues
 * The Low Expectations